brendanhay/myxi/README.md

 Any other tcp options supported by `gen_tcp` can be added here.

 Myxi supports [statsd](github.com/etsy/statsd) integration.
-The url for the `statsd` instance and the `graphite` namespace prefix are configurable:
+The url for the `statsd` instance and the `graphite` namespace prefix are configurable via:

 ```erlang
 {statsd, [